7 Reasons to Love the Overwater Bungalows at Punta Caracol Acqua Lodge

 Punta Caracol gets kudos for striving to be as environmentally responsible as possible.

-Natural building materials (native woods, bamboo, wild cane and clays) were used in building the lodge.
+And when the lodge was constructed, only natural building materials (native woods, bamboo, wild cane and clays) were used.

-And bath products are eco-friendly, as is the soap used in their laundry facilities back in Bocas town (where towels and sheets are taken by boat for laundering, along with all the trash).
+Bath products are also eco-friendly, as is the soap used in their laundry facilities back in Bocas town (where towels and sheets are taken by boat for laundering, along with all the trash).

 Of course, there’s no air-conditioning, just ceiling fans.